-Being a single parent is hard, being a parent with a tone of surrounding support is still hard, no matter the situation, being a parent is just down right HARD!!!
+Being a single parent is hard, being a parent even with a tone of surrounding support is still hard, no matter the situation, being a parent is just down right HARD!!!

 But this is the perfect example of compassion and it cost absolutely nothing to teach your kids how to be a decent human-being.